Ebonsignori/Operating-Systems-Fall-2018/lectures/lecture_8 (9-13)/README.md

     2. Child over stepped boundary in use of resources and therefor must be terminated.
 3. Cascading termination: Parent of child process is deleted, then the child process is also deleted.

 2 i) Example: Suppose there is a huge database where child processes are split up to search for a piece of data.
-If one child process finds it, then the others aren't needed and are terminated.
+If one child process finds it, then the others are not needed and are terminated.

 ### How to Kill a Process
 Use the `kill` command.
 The kill command accepts an id# argument in the form: `kill id#`.